 Several situations may come up where a power of attorney can be extremely useful, including:

 Many other situations may merit a power of attorney.
-It can be used to close property deals on your behalf, appear for important court matters, sign and release paychecks in your absence or for any other specific purpose the power of attorney was created for.
+It can be used to close property deals on your behalf, appear for important court matters, sign and release paychecks in your absence or for any other named purpose the power of attorney was created for.

 Who can I choose as an agent?

-Often, a trusted relative, business associate or friend may be chosen to act as an agent for important health, business and financial matters among others.
+Your agent is any trusted person you’ve chosen to act as attorney-in-fact on your behalf.
+You can also have more than one agent.
+Often, a trusted relative, business associate or friend is chosen to act as an agent for important health, business and financial matters.
 You may also opt for an actual lawyer or accountant to act as your agent.